Frequently Asked Questions - Tech Prep

 You must transcript immediately after graduation if you have been accepted in the same technical program at North Idaho College.
 If you aren't entering the same technical program, you have two years after high school graduation to transcript your articulated Tech Prep credits.
 2014 graduates must transcript credit by June 1, 2016 or the credit is lost.

 What is an articulation agreement?

-It is an agreement between North Idaho College (or another technical college) and an high school to offer college credit for high school courses which are considered to be an equivalent to a college course.
-Generally, high school students must take more than one high school class in order to earn Tech Prep credit.
+It is an agreement between North Idaho College (or another technical college) and an high school to award college credit for high school courses which are considered to be an equivalent to a college course.
+Generally, high school students must take more than one high school class in order to earn articulated Tech Prep credit.

 Why do Tech Prep credits cost $10 per credit, while Dual Credit costs $65 per credit?

 Tech Prep courses are high school courses, taught by high school instructors.
 The courses are considered to be an equivalent to a college course but are not college courses.
 Dual credit courses are college courses taught by college faculty, either in the high school or on campus.